Police use of force report: Māori seven times more likely than Pākehā to be on receiving end

-Māori are over seven times more likely than Pākehā to be on the receiving end of police force, a "shameful" statistic that has not changed in over six years despite numerous strategies to address it.
+Māori are more than seven times more likely than Pākehā to be on the receiving end of police force, a "shameful" statistic that has not changed in over six years despite numerous strategies to address it.

 Justice advocates say the data - in the 2019 Tactical Options Report - is "shameful" and racist, while the Police Association say the disproportionate rates reflect wider failures of society and a broken mental health system.